ajcastanedag/Germany_TP_infographic_MB2/README.md

 1.**Data Extraction**

-In this section and using the script  [1.Data_Extraction](https://github.com/ajcastanedag/Germany_TP_infographic_MB2/blob/master/1.Data_Extraction.R) the information of surface air temperature and precipitation       from the will be
+In this section and using the script  [1.Data_Extraction](https://github.com/ajcastanedag/Germany_TP_infographic_MB2/blob/master/1.Data_Extraction.R) the information of surface air temperature and precipitation from the webpage will be  downloaded and converted into .csv files.
+The key points in this code are: First, the directory creation due to the hole file and folder system for the rest of the code is created in this step.

 2.**Big Circles Plot**